LOWJQ/Basal-Stem-Rot-Predictor/README.md

 Palm oil accounts for over **30%** of global edible oil supply and is found in nearly **50%** of packaged products, with about **68%** used in food applications such as cooking oil, margarine, and instant noodles.

 However, Basal Stem Rot (BSR), caused by *Ganoderma boninense*, is the most destructive disease affecting oil palm plantations and can reduce yields by up to **80%**.

+In Malaysia alone, BSR has already affected over **200,000** hectares of plantations, causing losses of up to **RM1.5 billion** annually.
 This poses a significant threat to:

 - Food security for millions who depend on palm oil as an affordable cooking staple.
 - Food product prices
 - Farmer livelihoods